 My name is Jamie and it’s fabulous to meet you.
-I’m a certified nurse midwife and walking with women through their pregnancy, birth, postpartum and beyond is my absolute favorite thing in the world.
-I feel so blessed to walk alongside any woman’s joy or hardship, and truly believe that together we are stronger.
+I’m a certified nurse midwife and walking with women through their pregnancies, births, and postpartum journeys (and beyond) is my passion in this world.
+At every encounter I feel blessed to walk alongside any woman’s joy or hardship, and truly believe that together we are stronger.

 - Why are women filled with frustration about their own healthcare, or worse, regret about their own birth experiences?